tracylv/slideshow/README.md

 3. duration: it's the duration for the autoplay. you can also seem it as the time of one slide showing when open autoplay.
 ```
 #### usage:
-1. include all the resources of slideshow in your page (need jquery)
+1.include all the resources of slideshow in your page (need jquery)
 ```
 <link type="text/css" href="../jquery.slideshow.css" rel="stylesheet" />

 <script src="http://code.jquery.com/jquery-1.9.1.min.js" type="text/javascript"></script>
 <script src="../jquery.slideshow.js" type="text/javascript"></script>
 ```
-2. add the below dom into your page, and update the images path.
+2.add the below dom into your page, and update the images path.
 ```
 <div class="slideshow">
 	<a class="control prev" href="#" ></a>